mui/material-ui/docs/src/pages/components/n-progress/n-progress.md

 <p class="description">Display a linear progress when the app takes too long for navigating to a page to convince that it is loading.</p>

-Using frameworks like Next.js or Gatsby you have scenarios where your page may take some time to load and don't actually show any kind of indication that it is loading when navigating to it.
+Using frameworks like Next.js or Gatsby you have scenarios where your page may take some time to load and don't show any indication that it is loading when navigating to it.

-To inform the user that a page is being loaded, a number of popular websites uses a technique commonly called `nprogress` which adds a linear progress bar to the top of the page simulating progress with a decreasing pace while getting closer to the end of the progress bar.
+To inform the user that a page is being loaded, several popular websites use a technique commonly called `nprogress`, which adds a linear progress bar to the top of the page simulating progress with a decreasing pace while getting closer to the end of the progress bar.

 **Note:** This component is not documented in the [Material Design guidelines](https://material.io/)